enreina/campusbot-api/README.md

 8. Open the api status to make sure it is running http://127.0.0.1:5000/api/status

 9. Expose the url to public network using ngrok.
 Download ngrok [here](https://ngrok.com/download) and follow the instruction to sign up and set up (if you haven't done so).
-Then run ngrok to expose the API:
+Open a new terminal (so leaving the campusbot-api running), then run ngrok to expose the API:

 ```
 ./ngrok http 5000